 My husband graduated from college with his business degree and we prepared to move to our med school city.
 However, I still had one semester left to earn my nursing degree.
 I tried to transfer schools, but transferring nursing schools isn’t really a thing I found out.
 He moved for medical school and I stayed behind to finish up my degree.
 I did NOT want to throw away all of that schooling!
 That was a hard semester to be apart – with him stressing about starting about medical school and me not able to be there every single day to support him.
 But we powered through until I graduated and moved to be with him.

 My husband graduated medical school in 2015.
 We currently live in sunny Southern California for residency.
-He is a PGY-2 resident physician and his specialty is anesthesia.
-We survived intern year!
-Hallelujah!
+He is a PGY-3 resident physician and his specialty is anesthesia.
+We are slowly but surely nearing the end of our training years.
+Halfway there!